koval64/mod2lmms/README.md

-# Protracker music module to lmms ( Linux Multi Media Software ) format.
+# Protracker music module to lmms ( Linux Multi Media Software ) format converter.

-For now it converts notes, their length and initial volume.
+For now it converts notes, their tone, length and initial volume.

 # Demo files

-In `final_versions` directory you will find two examples of converted files.
+In `final_versions` directory you will find three examples of converted files.
 Just download them and load to LMMS to listen the results.

-## HOWTO convert using linux
+## HOWTO convert mod file to lmms format using linux

 Just download or copy your favorite protracker module files to `data/` directory and run program with command: